sergueik/SKDF/README.md

 ### Introuction

-The original Keyword Driven Framework [suggests](http://toolsqa.com/selenium-webdriver/keyword-driven-framework/introduction/) identifying only four columns
+The original Keyword Driven Framework [suggests](http://toolsqa.com/selenium-webdriver/keyword-driven-framework/introduction/) identifying few columns (not necessarily exactly four, though)
-  * __Summary__: *a brief description of the step*
+  * __Summary__: *brief description of the step*
-  * __Target__: *the name of the Web Page object/element, like "Link" or "Input"*
+  * __Target__: *name of the Web Page object/element, like "Link" or "Input"*
   * __Action__: *name of the action, which will be performed on Target Element such as click, open browser, input text etc.*
   * __Data__: *any value which is needed by the Object to perform any action, like text value for input field.

 and lists the advantages from taking such approach:
   * __Less Technical Expertise__:  manual testers or non technical testers can easily write test scripts for automation using the Framework than code straight.
   * __Easy To Understand__: With no coding is exposed, the test flow is easy to read and understand.
 Keywords & actions are descriptive.
-  * __Early Start__: One can start building Keyword Driven test cases immediately defeting challenging tasks like as Page Object model to the later stage.
-Keyword steps are quick to write using requirements documentation or mirroring the manual test steps.
+  * __Early Start__: One can start building Keyword Driven test cases immediately deferring more challenging tasks like Page Object model to a later stage.
+Keyword steps are quick to identify from requirements documentation or manual test.
   * __Re-usability__: With implementing modularization in Keyword Driven, Re-usability can be further increased.
 Equipped with a stable and powerful Execution Engine in Keyword Driven Framework, it encourage extreme code re-usability.
   * __Automation__: Excel file is (a lot) easier to produce by a recording tool than a full blown program.